yuyan-z/fil-rouge/README.md

 Remove a selected arc, empty arc, or zero arc by its unique identifier.
 If the selected arc is null, an error message is printed.
 Parameters:
 id: the unique identifier of the arc to be removed.
 + **public String toString()**
 Print the Petri Net.
+Return:
+The string to describe the Petri Net.
 + **public void draw()**
 Draw the figure of the Petri Net using Swing\'s JFrame.

-## PetriNetFigure class:
+## class PetriNetFigure
 It contains functions to draw arcs, places, transitions and simulate 2D Petri Net on JFrame.

 ## class Place
 It includes the nTokens attribute, as well as methods for obtaining, setting, adding and decreasing the number of tokens in the place.
 + **public Place(String id, int nTokens)**
 Constructor for creating a new place.
 Parameters:
 id: a string representing the unique identifier for the place.
 nTokens: an integer representing the initial number of tokens in the place.
 Must be non-negative.
 If provided with a negative value, it will be set to 0.
 + **public int getNTokens()**
 Get the number of tokens currently in the place.
 Returns: